How to Check Your Credit Score in the Philippines

 Here are the features of Digido:

-You will not pay a higher interest rate just because your score Philippines is low.
+You will not pay a higher interest rate just because your score in the Philippines is low.

 You do not have to visit a physical location to apply for a loan.
 Everything is online.
 You will fill out the form online and also upload your documents.

-Loans in Digido work in as short as 24 hours; no need to wait for several weeks to be approved.
-The credit limit for the first loan will be 10,000 pesos and 20,000 pesos for future loans.
+Loans in Digido work in as short as 30 minutes; no need to wait for several days to be approved.
+The credit limit for the first free interest loan will be up to 3,000 pesos for 7 days and 25,000 pesos for future loans.

 Digido Reviews